dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 2. **InitQueueTimeout** - how much time the pulling agents waits for the adapter to initialize the connection with the queue.
 Default is 5 seconds.
 3. **QueueBalancerType** - the type of balancing algorithm to be used to balance queues to silos and agents.
 Default is ConsistentRingBalancer.

-**Azure Queue Stream Provider Configuration**:
+**Azure Queue Stream Provider Configuration**.
 Azure Queue stream provider supports the following configuration options, in addition to what is supported by Persistent Stream Provider:

 1. **DataConnectionString** - the Azure Queue storage connection string.
 2. **DeploymentId** - the deployment id of this Orlean cluster (usualy similar to Azure Deployment Id).